Electrical Product Recalls

 In July 2011 Bosch issued a product recall for 632,000 dishwashers that were manufactured between 1999 and 2005.
 443,000 of these still haven’t been traced.
 Bosch dishwashers have caused at least 410 fires.

 The Bosch dishwasher recall also includes models sold under the Neff and Siemens brands.
-All affected models have a batch number are within the range FD 7901 to FD 8504.www.repairaction.co.uk/bosch
+All affected models have a batch number are within the range FD 7901 to FD 8504. bosch-home.co.uk

 Beko Fridge freezer

 The reason for such low success rates is obvious.
-Unlike an automotive recall, where vehicle manufacturers have the ability to trace owners of affected models via the DVLA database, manufactures of electrical products do not have access to the details of current owners.
-A small percentage of customers may have taken the time to complete product registration forms, but otherwise a product recall is an ad hoc system of publishing notices in papers, websites and shops.
-Manufacturers are required to inform Trading Standards of a safety recall, who will then place the product on a reacall list, but for the consumer it is very difficult to track down a product that has been recalled.
-By all accounts the Trading Standards recall list is totally inadequate.
+Unlike an automotive recall, where vehicle manufacturers can trace owners of affected models via the DVLA database, manufacturers of electrical products do not have access to the details of current owners.
+A small percentage of customers may have taken the time to complete product registration forms, but otherwise, a product recall is an ad hoc system of publishing notices in newspapers, websites and shops.
+Manufacturers are required to inform Trading Standards of a safety recall, who will then place the product on a recall list, but for the consumer, it is very difficult to track down a product that has been recalled.
+By all accounts, the Trading Standards recall list is totally inadequate.
 As far as I can tell, it simply lists the latest 50 recalls.
 There is no facility to search or even view the archives, let alone filter the results by manufacturer or product type.
-Electrical Safety First publish a much better reacall list that can be filtered and searched.
-However in practice a recall list only serves as a means for a consumer to check an item that they already suspect is part of a recall, having been made aware of through other means.
+Electrical Safety First publishes a much better recall list that can be filtered and searched.
+However, in practice a recall list only serves as a means for a consumer to check an item that they already suspect is part of a recall, having been made aware of it through other means.

-The Association of Manufacturers of Domestic Appliances has recently introduced an appliance registrations system.
-Although it relies on consumers taking the time to register their products on the system, it makes it possible for manufactures to contact consumers directly.
-Go to https://www.registermyappliance.org.uk/ for more information and to register your electrical products.
+The Association of Manufacturers of Domestic Appliances has recently introduced an appliance registration system.
+Although it relies on consumers taking the time to register their products on the system, it makes it possible for manufacturers to contact consumers directly.
+Go to registermyappliance.org.uk for more information and to register your electrical products.